Introduction:

 Materials Preparation (Blanking):

-The material preparation for Flex-PCB mainly includes flexible copper-clad laminates, cladding layers, and reinforcement plates.
-The primary auxiliary materials used during lamination include separation films, conformal materials or silicone rubber sheets, ink-absorbing or coated papers, among others.
+The preparation of materials for Flex-PCB involves flexible copper-clad laminates, cladding layers, and reinforcement plates.
+Additional materials used during lamination include separation films, conformal materials, silicone rubber sheets, ink-absorbing papers, or coated papers.

 Drilling: